-The Principal or Assistant Principal will make every effort to notify parents by telephone of a student's suspension.
-All suspensions are confirmed by letter as soon as possible after the consequence is administered.
-Consequences will be served on those dates specified by the Assistant Principal.
+Out-of-School Suspensions will be served on those dates specified by the administrator.
 Suspensions will be served on consecutive days.
 The only exception to this would be to allow students to take final exams.
-If a suspension ends on the day prior to a weekend or vacation, then the student is ineligible to participate in or attend any activities throughout the entire period.
+If a suspension ends on the day prior to a weekend or vacation, then the student is ineligible to participate in or attend any activities throughout the entire period (i.e. weekend or vacation).
 Students who are suspended from school are not allowed to be in school or on school property at any time during the period of suspension and are not allowed to attend any school-sponsored activities.
-Students who do not fulfill outstanding disciplinary obligations by the last day of school must make arrangements with the Principal or Assistant Principal to serve detentions and work details during the summer.
-A student serving a suspension or on social probation will be required to complete these obligations at the beginning of the school year.
-If a school-sponsored activity begins prior to the start of the school year, that time will be included as part of the social probation.
+A student is required to serve the full number of days of suspension.
+If school is cancelled due to snow (or other reason), a student cannot count that date for the serving of a suspension.